Malone RFC

-Malone RFC (Malone Rugby Football Club) is a rugby union club based in Belfast, in Northern Ireland.
-It is currently in the Division 1B of the All-Ireland League.
+Malone RFC (Malone Rugby Football Club) is a rugby union club based in Belfast, in Northern Ireland playing in the Division 2B of the All-Ireland League.
 The club is affiliated with the Ulster Branch, itself part of the Irish Rugby Football Union.
 It is one of the last remaining Belfast rugby clubs not to have amalgamated and still plays at its original ground.
 As well as its successful Senior teams, it has a thriving Youth and Mini structure, and was the first Mini rugby team from Ireland to play in the renowned Fundacion Cisneros International rugby tournament in Madrid.

 History

 Malone Football Club was founded in 1892 by residents of Malone Park, Belfast.
 In 1896 Malone obtained senior status after two victories in the junior league.
 Malone first played a non-Irish side when it hosted Furness in 1903.
 The current name Malone Rugby Football Club was adopted in 1932.
 Malone moved to its present location in Gibson Park, Belfast in 1935, eventually purchasing it in 1953.
 The present clubhouse dates from 1967.
 The club hosted games from the 2007 Under 19 Rugby World Championship.